 Understanding your own asset utilization begins with a ratio that represents the total revenue you earn for every dollar of assets you own.
 (For a more in depth explanation, take a look at this article about asset utilization ratios.)
 You need your current ratio as a baseline for making comparisons down the road.
 Maybe you have a rough number in your head but being able to collect data that gives you accurate numbers is critical to calculating a ratio that’s truly useful in your decision-making.

-The problem is that it’s difficult to get this data without the use of technology--specifically, a trucking logistics platform that offers real-time GPS tracking.
+The problem is that it’s difficult to get this data without the use of technology--specifically, a trucking logistics platform that offers real-time GPS tracking for truckers.
 Whether by telematics, which use tracking devices installed in vehicles, or by smart devices that the dump truck drivers keep with them during work hours, the ability to document the actual routes taken, miles, hours and driver behaviors (like idling and harsh braking) for each and every trip is worth investing in.

 Add Loads of Productivity with Better Asset Utilization